-We understand that students, approved education institutions and their practice partners continue to experience unprecedented challenges as the pandemic continues and the new academic year commences.
+We understand that students, approved education institutions (AEIs) and their practice partners continue to experience unprecedented challenges as the pandemic continues and the new academic year begins.

 What this means for students

 Our recovery standards give flexibility to enable education and healthcare providers to adopt innovative ways of providing practice placements in these challenging times.